Back To Search Results

 • Women, ≥88 cm

-Waist circumference measurements are unnecessary for patients with BMIs ≥35.0 kg/m^2.
+Waist circumference measurements are unnecessary for patients with BMIs ≥35.0 kg/m2.

 Limitations in BMI

 BMI is less accurate for assessing healthy weight in some groups because it does not distinguish the weight proportion due to fat or muscle.
 BMI is, therefore, less accurate in certain populations, including certain ethnic groups (such as South Asian, Chinese, and Japanese population groups), weight-lifters, pregnant women, the elderly, people with a physical disability, people with eating disorders, people under 18 years of age, and those with extreme obesity.
-Among Asians, lower BMI cut-offs for overweight (≥23.0 kg/m^2) and obese (≥27.0 kg/m^2) are utilized to account for increased health risks.[15]
+Among Asians, lower BMI cut-offs for overweight (≥23.0 kg/m2) and obese (≥27.0 kg/m2) are utilized to account for increased health risks.[15]

 Clinical Significance

 Obesity is increasingly recognized as a treatable complex chronic disease.
 The interplay of multiple physiological, psychological, and environmental mechanisms adds to the challenge of losing and maintaining weight.
-Therefore, healthcare practitioners must tailor their counseling to the individual and focus on specific preferences and needs.
+Therefore, healthcare professionals must tailor their counseling to the individual and focus on specific preferences and needs.
 Several approaches have been studied and suggested to counsel patients about weight effectively.[16][17]
 Below is a review of the data on counseling for weight loss.

 Transtheoretical Stages of Change Model

-The transtheoretical stages of change model has long been considered a practical approach in lifestyle modification.
+The transtheoretical stages of the change model have long been considered a practical approach to lifestyle modification.
 Still, its effects vary considerably in producing sustainable weight loss in overweight and obese individuals.[18][19]
 This model assumes that behavioral change is complex and unfolds in stages.
 The stages of change describe the individual's current intention and engagement toward a targeted health-related behavior.
 In the first stage, the pre-contemplation stage, the individual has not yet acknowledged any problem behavior that needs changingIn the second stage, termed contemplation, the individual is aware that a problem exists but has yet to commit to action.
 At the preparation stage, people intend to and are preparing to make the change in the next month.
 Next, at the action stage, people begin to modify their behavior.
 In the last maintenance stage, the new behavior is continued for at least six months.
 Accurately determining the patient's stage of change is essential since different therapeutic processes and counseling techniques are more effective at different stages.
 Thus, providing stage-based individualized counseling can enhance a patient's progress through the stages.
 For example, discussing the health consequences of being overweight and obese is relevant in the pre-contemplative and contemplative stages of change but is less pertinent in the action and maintenance stages.
 In these stages, practitioners should focus the counseling on methods to achieve success toward an individual's goals by reviewing any existing barriers and encouraging exercise to aid in weight maintenance.

 5A's Model

 There is growing evidence in the literature for using the 5A model (ask, assess, advise, agree, assist/arrange) to aid in delivering meaningful consultations in weight management.
 The 5A model also effectively improves physician-patient communication, patient motivation, and healthcare practitioner confidence in counseling patients.[20][21][22][23][24]
-Below lists the application of the 5A model in counseling patients who are overweight or obese.
+Below is the application of the 5A model in counseling patients who are overweight or obese.

 Ask Permission